AIIA Tasmania Events

 Tasmania Branch Membership

 AIIA Tasmania is a membership based institute, which brings together people and organisations with an interest in international affairs.
 We provide our members with an independent forum that allows them to interact in an open and impartial environment with business leaders, academics, diplomats, the media, non-governmental organisations, policy makers and researchers.
 Members participate in meetings, panel discussions, and seminars to discuss and debate the major foreign policy issues of our time.
-They receive a print or online subscription to the prestigious quarterly publication, “Australian Journal of International Affairs” and enjoy access to the various AIIA programs.
+‘Premium Individual’ and ‘Corporate/Institutional’ membership categories include a print subscription to the prestigious quarterly publication, “Australian Journal of International Affairs”, and enjoy access to the various AIIA programs.

 Membership fees are currently GST free.
 The AIIA Tasmanian Branch is not required to register for GST.